basarat/typescript-book/docs/types/type-inference.md

 This is an example of types flowing bottom out.

 ## Assignment

-The type of the function parameters / return can also be inferred by assignment e.g. here we say that `foo` is an `Adder`, that makes the type of `a` and `b` to infer as `number`.
+The type of function parameters / return values can also be inferred by assignment e.g. here we say that `foo` is an `Adder`, that makes `number` the type of `a` and `b`.

 ```ts
 type Adder = (a: number, b: number) => number;
 let foo: Adder = (a, b) => a + b;
 ```

 This fact can be demonstrated by the below code which raises an error as you would hope:

 ```ts